BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Numerical Results

-To validate the effectiveness of the position embedding and task embedding in the proposed UBERT model architecture, we conducted ablation experiments.
+To validate the effectiveness of the position embedding and task embedding in the proposed UBERT, we conducted a series of ablation experiments.
 In these experiments, \( \text{UBERT}^{*} \) denotes the model without position embedding, and \( \text{UBERT}^{\dagger} \) represents the model without task embedding.
-The experimental results are shown in Table \ref{ablation:table:UBERT}.
+The experimental results are presented in Table \ref{ablation:table:UBERT}.

-It can be observed that the performance of UBERT degrades to varying degrees when either the position embedding or task embedding is removed.
-This is because the position embedding allows UBERT to capture the relative positioning of antennas, thereby enhancing its ability to model the relative relationships between antennas.
-On the other hand, the task embedding enables UBERT to distinguish between different tasks in a multi-task setting.
+It can be observed that the performance of UBERT degrades to varying degrees when either the position embedding or task embedding module is removed.
+This is because the position embedding enables UBERT to capture the relative positioning of antennas, thereby enhancing its ability to model the relative relationships between antennas.
+On the other hand, the task embedding enables UBERT to distinguish between different tasks in a multi-task learning setting.